 Pandemic Unemployment Assistance (PUA)

 The new program opens up state-level unemployment benefits to those who are typically not eligible, including self-employed individuals, independent contractors and workers with limited employment history.
-PUA goes hand-in-hand with other changes that extend unemployment benefits for an extra 13 weeks and gives workers an additional $600 a week.
-Learn More.
+PUA goes hand in hand with other changes that extend unemployment benefits for an extra 11 weeks and gives workers an additional $300 a week.
+Read more.